ModTheGungeon/ETGMod/libs/README.md

-Place your own copies of the files here.
 The versions here are versions stripped with the FmbLibStripper tool.

+# WARNING FROM THE FUTURE: DON'T BE A DUMBASS.
+DON'T PUSH THE ORIGINAL VERSION OF THE STRIPPED LIBS!

+Feel free to replace the .dlls **locally** though.

 Files that are not stripped as their full functionality is required: